Server Installation Guide

 Cabling Tips & Considerations

 Follow cable A...
 Ha!
 Have fun troubleshooting in that mess!
 This is one of those times that a little OCD comes in handy.
 Taking the time to set things up properly at the front end will save you a world of hurt when you have to go in and trace that cable through cord chaos.
-Not only is this kind of chord tangle a pain to work with, but it can cause performance issues too.
+Not only is this kind of cord tangle a pain to work with, but it can cause performance issues too.
 Besides the obvious connectivity problems, restricted airflow and degraded cables could add to your misery.

 Cabling That Won't Drive You Crazy

-Plan Ahead for Scalability and Flexibility
+Plan Ahead for Scalability and Flexibility.